crippe-90/crippe-90/README.md

 - 👋 Hi, I’m Christoffer, a software engineering student.
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning object oriented programing in C++
+- 🌱 I’m currently learning object oriented programing in C++ and databases(SQL).
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me christoffernorell@yahoo.se